vhnii/Cordova-Mobile-App/README.md

 # Cryptowatch

 Mobile App for Android Made with Cordova and Vue.js which shows cryptocurrency prices in the moment and via graph also.
+Currently showcases only following cryptocurrencies: BTC, ETH, LTC, XRP, XLM.

 ## Project setup
 ```